eldrik/HeishaMonEth/README.md

 [Current list of documented MQTT topics can be found here](MQTT-Topics.md)

 ## DS18b20 1-wire support
 The software also supports ds18b20 1-wire temperature sensors reading.
 A proper 1-wire configuration (with 4.7kohm pull-up resistor) connected to GPIO15 will be read each configured secs (minimal 5) and send at the panasonic_heat_pump/1wire/"sensor-hex-address" topic.
-On the pre-made boards this 4.7kohm resistor is already installed.

 ## Protocol byte decrypt info:
 [Current list of documented bytes decrypted can be found here](ProtocolByteDecrypt.md)